 --Ray Tanner, South Carolina A.D. and two-time NCAA Championship coach

 “In hiring Tracy Woodson, the University of Richmond has hired a man with great energy and love for baseball and the city of Richmond.
-He’s a player’s coach, he understands the game, the respect of the game and the fun of the game.
+He’s a player’s coach, he understands the game, the respect of the game, and the fun of the game.
 With his tremendous knowledge of baseball, Tracy will be a great success for the university and for the city of Richmond.”

---Elliott Avent, N.C.
-State Head Coach
+--Elliott Avent, North Carolina State Head Baseball Coach